A guide for spiritual seekers, leaders, and companions

 A Journey Through 8 Phases of Spiritual Development

-We have written elsewhere about the stages of personal growth and the development of courage, resilience, character and wisdom in The Hero’s Journey and Hero to Wise Elder.
+We have written elsewhere about the stages of personal growth, formation, and the development of courage, resilience, character and wisdom in The Hero’s Journey and Hero to Wise Elder.
 Inevitably, our life journey is comprised of all our interwoven physical, mental, emotional and spiritual experiences, and the meaning we consciously and subconsciously, make of them.

 This resource offers particular insights into the Spiritual aspects of this journey i.e. our lifetime search for meaning, purpose and deep joy.